docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

 If you want to use a different base config, mount a file to `/etc/getmailrc_general`.
 This file will replace the default "Common Options" base config above, that all `getmail-<ID>.cf` files will extend with their configs when used.

-### IMAP Configuration
+??? example "IMAP Configuration"

     This example will:

     1. Connect to the remote IMAP server from Gmail.
     2. Retrieve mail from the gmail account `alice` with password `notsecure`.
     3. Store any mail retrieved from the remote mail-server into DMS for the `user1@example.com` account that DMS manages.

-!!! example
     ```getmailrc
     [retriever]
     type = SimpleIMAPRetriever
     server = imap.gmail.com
     username = alice
     password = notsecure
     [destination]
     type = MDA_external
     path = /usr/lib/dovecot/deliver